Paul A. Bertagnolli, musicology

 Ph.D, University of Washington; research areas include Hungary, Roma (Gypsies), and the music of folk religion.
 Articles in Ethnomusicology, Journal of American Folklore, the Garland Encyclopedia of World Music, and other publications.
 Author, Holy Brotherhood: Romani Music in a Hungarian Pentecostal Church (Oxford, 2003).
 Research awards include a Mellon Fellowship, Fulbright CIES and IREX grants, and others.
 Lange's current project concerns free improvisation and the avant-garde music scene in Houston and other American cities.

-Howard Pollack, musicology
+Howard Pollack, musicology and division chair

 Jeffrey S. Sposato, musicology

 MM and BM in vocal performance, New England Conservatory; BA in German studies, Tufts University; PhD in musicology, Brandeis University; author, The Price of Assimilation: Felix Mendelssohn and the Nineteenth-Century Anti-Semitic Tradition (Oxford, 2006) and William Thomas McKinley: A Bio-Bibliography (Greenwood, 1995), and articles and reviews in Musical Quarterly, Notes, The New Grove Dictionary of Music and Musicians (second edition), and the collection Historical Musicology (Stephen Crist and Roberta Marvin, eds.).